rbarzic/nrftool/README.md

 Supported devices
 -----------------

-Currently, only the nRF51822 chip is supported.
+Currently, only the nRF51822 and nRF52832 chips are supported.

 Usage
 -----

 To flash new firmware:

-	$ nrftool flash FIRMWARE ADDRESS [--verbose]
+	$ nrftool [--verbose] --device=nrf51|nrf52 flash FIRMWARE ADDRESS

 To erase current firmware:

-	$ nrftool erase [--verbose]
+	$ nrftool [--verbose] erase

 If `JLinkExe` can't be found in your `PATH`, it can be specified using `--jlinkexe` option:

-	$ nrftool --jlinkexe path/to/your/JLinkExe erase
+	$ nrftool --device=nrf51|nrf52 --jlinkexe path/to/your/JLinkExe erase